SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Every enemy has an aggressiveness number calculated based on their current situtation such as current health (factoring in armour), abilities (including ultimate).
 - They also have a confidence number.
 - The ai uses this to determine if it should perform certain actions: ```if (aggressiveness - (1-confidence) > action_weight)```
+- Certain ai types should try to cut enemies off.
+- Some ai types will try to remain close to strong enemies (on their own team).
 - Don't bother trying to come up with custom names for the enemies until the end.
 ### Pathing
 - Used within the ai but should be considered distinct.